According to the 2015 Information Security Breaches Survey

 Losing a million ZIP codes probably won’t cost you much, but losing a thousand credit card numbers most definitely will.

-A risk assessment regime focuses on protecting against whole risks, rather than simply protecting the assets.
+regime focuses on protecting against whole risks, rather than simply protecting the assets.
 This is an exercise in perspective – protecting an asset from damage or loss is taking an isolationist approach, while protecting a whole range of assets from a single, specific threat unifies your defenses, keeping processes consistent and minimizing investment requirements.

 An effective risk management regime must operate on the basis of good intelligence, both regarding the threats from outside and the value of the organization’s information assets.